Last Updated: March 7, 2022

 Vloggers are people who have blogs with video content.
 Youtube is the world’s biggest vlogging platform, and some vloggers have a ridiculous amount of fans.

 Take for example PewDiePie.
-He has more than 100 million subscribers on Youtube, dwarfing superstars of all kinds, including those from sports, music, TV, and movies.
+He has more than 107 million subscribers on Youtube, dwarfing superstars of all kinds, including those from sports, music, TV, and movies.
+As reported by teens, 70% of them trust influencers more than celebrities.

 10. 2500 words is the perfect post length to get high rankings.